cdsap/Talaiot/README.md

 ![](resources/empty_dashboard.png)

-If you want to check quickly how Talaiot help us we need to populate the data.
+If you want to check quickly how Talaiot help us you need to populate the data.
 We are providing script to populate data based in this example repository: https://github.com/cdsap/TalaiotClientExample